 New resources on housingmobility.org include an excellent recent webinar on housing mobility from the National Fair Housing Alliance (with Alex Polikoff, Steve Norman, Barbara Samuels, Chris Klepper, and Phil Tegeler), a profile of the Innovative Chicago Regional Housing Initiative, and much more – at www.housingmobility.org.

 Neighborhood effects in Denver: A new study, Opportunity Neighborhoods for Latino and African American Children, from Anna Maria Santiago, George Galster, and colleagues at Case Western Reserve and Wayne State Universities has again confirmed the benefits for low income children of living in higher opportunity communities.
-Like Heather Schwartz’s 2010 study of children in Montgomery County Maryland, Opportunity Neighborhoods assesses a natural experiment created by the “random” distribution of children growing up in scattered site public housing throughout a wide range of Denver neighborhoods.
+Like Heather Schwartz’s of children in Montgomery County Maryland, Opportunity Neighborhoods assesses a natural experiment created by the “random” distribution of children growing up in scattered site public housing throughout a wide range of Denver neighborhoods.
 Using an unusual set of neighborhood indicators (neighborhood levels of “occupational prestige,” percentages of foreign-born residents, and safety related data), the study found that low income children growing up in higher opportunity neighborhoods had fewer risky behaviors, better educational performance, and improved employment rates as young adults.Section 8 insurance discrimination: Jean Zachariasiewicz of Relman Dane & Colfax has just published a helpful article in the Banking & Financial Services Policy Report titled “Not Worth the Risk: The Legal Consequences of the Refusal to Insure Properties with Section 8 Tenants.”

 Human rights compliance in the US: the U.S. Human Rights Network has released its third comprehensive annual overview of U.S. compliance with international human rights standards across every aspect of domestic policy: Advancing Human Rights: A Status Report on Human Rights in the United States.